Standouthost/Multicraft/README.md

 Multicraft
 ==========

-Open Source Multicraft Scripts
+Open Source Multicraft Scripts All scripts published in this repository are released under the GNU License.

     Copyright (C) 2013  Jonathan Mainguy

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    These scripts are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.